English

 The exact opposite is true.
 Syriza’s tenure in power under Tsipras between 2015 and 2019 set the stage for the devastating attacks currently carried out by ND.
 Having been swept to power in January 2015 on an anti-austerity ticket, Syriza junked its mandate and signed a new austerity package in summer of 2015.
 In coalition with the far-right Independent Greeks for the next four years, Syriza went on to impose successive rounds of austerity even more brutal than its conservative and social democratic predecessors.
 This included junking their pre-election pledge of “No homes in the hands of bankers.”

-A law passed by Syriza in 2015 set the ball rolling in phasing out the legislation that offered protection against foreclosures on primary residences by a deadline of December 31, 2018 for anyone seeking to apply for protection under that legislation.
+A law passed by Syriza in 2015 set the ball rolling in phasing out the legislation that offered protection against foreclosures on primary residences, by imposing a deadline of December 31, 2018 for anyone seeking to apply for protection under that legislation.
 After that the protection ceased to apply to any new debtors while the protection afforded to cases pre-dating the cut-off point was only extended until the end of 2019.

 By this time Syriza’s collaboration with the banks in seizing people’s homes was so pervasive that an estimated up to 1 million people—some of the poorest and amounting to one in 10 of the national population population—were impacted and further pauperised.